Aspen Prize for Community College Excellence

 Selection Process

 To award the Aspen Prize, the College Excellence Program engages in a rigorous two-year-long process, beginning with an assessment of student outcomes at over 1,000 U.S. community colleges and inviting 150 to apply for Prize consideration.
-A group of semifinalists are selected from this applicant pool; from those 10 finalists are chosen and a jury determines the winner.
-Throughout the process, Aspen and the higher education experts they engage analyze a range of quantitative data, evaluate detailed applications from colleges, and interview a wide range of stakeholders at colleges.
+From the applicant pool, a selection committee chooses 20 to 25 semifinalists and then 10 finalists, from which a prominent Prize Jury selects the winner.
+Throughout the process, Aspen and higher education experts analyze a range of quantitative data, evaluate detailed applications from colleges, and interview a wide range of stakeholders at colleges.

 Funders